HOW TO VOLUNTEER

 What to Wear

-- Shorts are permitted in warmer weather.
+- Shorts are permitted if you like.

 - For safety, come prepared to tie up or tuck long hair.
+Also, strings on hoodies, dangling necklaces, or anything else that hangs away from your body will need to removed or secured for safety.

 What to Bring